 Abdullah was robbed of the election in 2014 but on this occasion he has come out again and built an impressive measure of support cutting across ethnic groups.
 He has the balance and the acumen to offer stable and good governance.
 Atmar is a canny politician and will not be a walk-over.
 The run-up to the election will with further fray the non-Taliban leadership and the key to the future will lie in a credible election which may impart a coherence to Kabul that the Taliban will find difficult to ignore.

 The Afghan flux will also continue to witness violence and popular confidence in the future already low may slip further in the coming future.
 This may lead to further flight of capital and people.
 The Afghan political class have to consciously ensure that their campaign does not result in further fragmentation of the polity and does not impact the Afghan National Security Forces.
 The international community also has to play a role to avoid the country from slipping into chaos.

 With Pakistan seeking to use its Taliban connections and with Ghani again trying to mend fences with Rawalpindi, India has to be an active observer of current Afghan events.
 In addition, it has to be a shrewd player too maintaining contacts with all Afghans, particularly its tried and tested friends who see an enduring coincidence of Afghan and Indian interests.
 In this context it cannot ignore the Taliban reality and has to begin active contacts with that group.
 It cannot be a diplomatic laggard.
 Countries that are so pay a heavy price.

 (The author is a former Secretary, Ministry of External Affairs and ex-ambassador to Afghanistan.
 Views are personal)

-The sixth round of Doha talks between the Afghan T...
+The U.S. is in the ninth round of talks with the T...